 What Is Propoxyphene?

 Propoxyphene is the generic name for an Opioid pain reliever, OPR, that was most commonly sold as Darvon and Darvocet.
 It was often prescribed because it was weaker than Codeine, but still similarly suppressed coughing.
-However, the FDA determined that the side effects were too risky for the mild relief, and the drug was banned in 2010.
+However, the FDA determined that the side effects were too risky for the mild relief, and the drug was banned in 2010 because of the high risk of potentially fatal heart problems, even when taken in recommended doses.
 The exact process Propoxyphene triggered in the body is still unknown, and current research is limited since it has been pulled from the market.

 Help is out there